Dmwinzi/Dmwinzi/README.md

-### Hello there! 👋 I'm Dan, a passionate computer science student with a knack for mobile and backend development.
+### Hello there! 👋 I'm Dan, a passionate computer science major with a knack for mobile and backend development.
 I thrive on building innovative solutions and creating digital experiences that make a difference.
 Whether it's crafting intuitive mobile apps or architecting robust backend systems, I'm always up for a coding challenge.
 Let's connect and create something awesome together! 🚀💻

 ⚡ Fun fact: I  have a space theory hahaha... <br>